matthew-brett/dash-grant/case_for_support.md

 types in each version.
 The versions are: two-day introductory workshop (2DWS);
 two-week summer school (2WSS); 10 week full semester course (10WFSC).
-The last will be a full video and live online blended course, within a VLE We will start with the 2DWS version of the core courses, then build the 2WSS, then the 10WFSC and finally the 10WBFSC.
+The last will be a full video and live online blended course, within a VLE We will start with the 2DWS version of the core courses, then build the 2WSS, and finally the 10WFSC.
 See the Gantt chart for timelines.
 We omit the 2DWS versions for the connector courses (see below).

 Our course *types* are: